rollkit/docs/tutorials/IBC-connection.md

 rly start
 ```

-IBC transfer tokens between `osmosis-testnet-1` and `gm` are now possible.
+IBC transfer of tokens between `osmosis-testnet-1` and `gm` is now possible.

 ### Transfer token from rollup chain to osmosis-local